Ecosystem Management Decision Support

 The Ecosystem Management Decision Support (EMDS) system is an application framework for knowledge-based decision support of ecological analysis and planning at any geographic scale.

-EMDS integrates state-of-the-art geographic information system (GIS) as well as logic programming and decision modeling technologies on multiple platforms (Windows, Linux, Mac OS X) to provide decision support for a substantial portion of the adaptive management process of ecosystem management.
+EMDS integrates geographic information system (GIS) as well as logic programming and decision modeling technologies on multiple platforms (Windows, Linux, Mac OS X) to provide decision support for a substantial portion of the adaptive management process of ecosystem management.

 EMDS has used Criterium DecisionPlus from InfoHarvest, Inc. and NetWeaver from Rules of Thumb, Inc. as core analytical engines since 2002.
 The NetWeaver component performs logic-based evaluation of environmental data, and logically synthesizes evaluations to infer the state of landscape features such as watersheds (e.g., watershed condition).
 The DecisionPlus component prioritizes landscape features with respect to user-defined management objectives (e.g., watershed restoration), using summarized outputs from NetWeaver as well as additional logistical information considered important to the decision maker(s).
 See the #Applications section below for a current list of published papers by application area.

-Several citations provide extensive background on the EMDS system and its potential applications.
+Several citations provide background on the EMDS system and its potential applications.

 EMDS 8.7 was released in February 2023.
-Some major new features were added between v5 and 8.7 (see Frontiers in Environmental Science):
+New features were added between v5 and 8.7 (see Frontiers in Environmental Science):